markmoxon/revs-source-code-bbc-micro/README.md

 * The Acornsoft variant, which is the original release

-* The Superior Software variant, which includes steering assist
+* The Superior Software variant, which includes CAS (Computer Assisted Steering)

 By default the build process builds the Acornsoft variant, but you can build a specified variant using the `variant=` build parameter.